 A fundamental theme is that all business affairs are conducted legally, ethically and with strict observance of the highest standards of integrity and propriety.
 The Directors and management have the responsibility to carry out their functions with a view to maximising financial performance of the consolidated entity.
 This concerns the propriety of decision making in conflict of interest situations and quality decision making for the benefit of Shareholders.

-A copy of the Company's Code of Conduct can be found here, including the policy for reporting and investigating unethical practices, which can be found here.
+A copy of the Company's Code of Conduct can be found here.